 Reunion always focuses on the reunion between the birthmother and adoptee.
-While it may be the central loss, it’s not the only loss.
-And the loss keeps expanding with each future generation.
+While it may be the central relationship, it’s not the only relationship.
+Think about your favorite aunt, the cousin who is so close they feel like a sibling, that uncle everyone says you resemble.
+Reunion unites a family.
+Not just two people.

 Exactly.
 The ripples on the pond which never cease.
 The onion of layers never, ever all peeled away.